MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 keypoints:
 - "You can use GitHub to store your project online where you or others can access it from a central repository."
-- "You can use GitHub to store your projects so you can work on them from multiple computers."
+- "You can use GitHub to store your projects so that you can work on them from multiple computers."

 ---

 ## Putting your repository on GitHub.
 Now, let's put this project on GitHub so that we can share it with others.
-In your browser, navigate to `github.com`.
+In your browser, navigate to [github.com](https://github.com/).
 Log in to you account if you are not already logged in.
 On the left side of the page, click the green button that says `New` to create a new repository.
 Give the repository the name `molecool`.

 Note for the last question, "Initialize this repository with a README".
-We will leave this unchecked in our case because we have an existing repository (as described by GitHub, "This will let you immediately clone the repository to your computer.
-Skip this step if you’re importing an existing repository.").
+We will leave this unchecked in our case because we have an existing repository.
+(As described by GitHub, "This will let you immediately clone the repository to your computer.
+Skip this step if you’re importing an existing repository.")
 If you were creating the repository on GitHub, you would select this.
 There are also options for adding a `.gitignore` file or a license.
-However, since cookiecutter created these for us, we will not add them.
+However, since `cookiecutter` created these for us, we will not add them.

 Click `Create repository`.